Swimming and Water Safety Instructor, South Australia, 01/01/2023 to 31/12/2023

 Students will have 6 months in which to complete all aspects of the course - theory and practical.

-3 month extensions (maximum of two) are available for a set fee.
+3 month extensions (maximum of 3) are available for a set fee.

 Students must obtain a Unique Student Identifier (USI) prior to enrolling in this course.
 Please visit https://www.usi.gov.au/ for more information.